-While you may be able to find more than 100 beaches along Sydney’s coastline and in the Harbour, not many of those strips of sand are dog friendly.
+While you may be able to find tons of beautiful beaches along Sydney’s coastline and in the Harbour, not many of those strips of sand are dog friendly.

-We’ve listed 10 of the best dog friendly beaches in and around Sydney where your best mate can have an absolute blast running around on the sand and in the water.
+We’ve listed 11 of the best dog friendly beaches in and around Sydney, where your best mate can have a blast running around on the sand and in the water.

 1. Sirius Cove Reserve